matt-meyer-nyc/JavaScript-Budget-Demo/README.md

-*-thank you to Jonas Schmedtmann for guidance to create this via his Udemy course "The Complete JavaScript Course"!*
+*-Thank you to Jonas Schmedtmann for guidance to create this via his Udemy course "The Complete JavaScript Course"!*